Elsiekiprop/Phase-3-Project/README.md

 * **F1 score = 0.81651376146789**
 * **Precision = 0.956989247311828**
 * **AUC = 0.853179125528914**

 Having chosen our model, I also investigated feature importance in order to provide optimal recommendations.
+The following is a visualization of the feature importance in ascending order:
 ![image](https://user-images.githubusercontent.com/104361809/182009495-8f28239e-a937-4e94-b338-5d00be06ee79.png)
 ## Summary
 The top 5 factors that influenced churning are: